-Canon 200D versus Nikon D7200
+Canon 200D vs Nikon D7200

 The Canon EOS 200D (called Canon SL2 in some regions) and the Nikon D7200 are two digital cameras that were announced, respectively, in June 2017 and March 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7200 is notably larger (28 percent) than the Canon 200D.
 Moreover, the D7200 is substantially heavier (69 percent) than the 200D.
 It is noteworthy in this context that the D7200 is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.